dipika0305/Dipika/README.md

 - Building and maintaining efficient ETL workflows in Snowflake, AWS, and Azure to streamline operations
 - Delving into A/B testing, trend analysis, and business intelligence to extract actionable insights

-🌱 What drives me? <\br>
+🌱 What drives me?

-I thrive at the intersection of data and business strategy—translating business needs into technical solutions and making data accessible to both technical and non-technical stakeholders.
+I thrive at the intersection of data and business strategy, translating business needs into technical solutions and making data accessible to both technical and non-technical stakeholders.
 Whether I’m designing intuitive dashboards, optimizing data pipelines, or transforming messy datasets into clear, compelling narratives, I’m fueled by curiosity, collaboration, and a passion for turning insights into meaningful impact.

 ---